 - safely funnel Koalas in adjacent habitat or landscape corridors to the crossing or underpass

-Impact-mitigation options for the safe movement of Koalas
+Impact-mitigation options for reducing the risk of vehicle strike

-Where feasible, set 60 km/h enforceable speed limits where a new major road/upgrade intersects with likely Koala habitat patches and landscape corridors.
+Where feasible, set 60 km per hour (km/h) enforceable speed limits where a new major road/upgrade intersects with likely Koala habitat patches and landscape corridors.
 Differential speed limits could be set so that lower speeds are only enforceable during peak, daily, Koala-movement periods (e.g. 60 km/h from 7 pm to 5 am during the local breeding season and 80 km/h at all other times).

 Road signage to alert drivers to the fact that Koalas may cross the roadway in the area (even though measures are in place to prevent this from occurring).
 Interpretative signage should educate: